Understanding RACE in Information Technology

 – Enabling diverse voices and experiences to shape technological advancements

-ALSO READ Understanding IT Playbooks: Your Tech Guide
+ALSO READ Understanding the IT Productivity Paradox

 Conclusion